mbukatov/tendrl-wiki/Metrics.md

 * memory-free: Total amount of unused memory
 * memory-used: Total amount of memory used
 * memory-cached: Memory used for caching disk data for reads, memory-mapped files or tmpfs data
-* percent-buffered: Percentage of of memory used for buffering, mostly for I/O operations
+* percent-buffered: Percentage of memory used for buffering, mostly for I/O operations
 * percent-cached: Percentage of memory used for caching disk data for reads, memory-mapped files or tmpfs data
 * percent-free: Percentage of unused memory
 * memory-slab_recl: Amount of reclaimable memory used for slab kernel allocations